1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1298 Rugby Parish Rectory income assessed as £5 per year.

-1327 Manor of Rugby granted the right to hold a Court Leet.
+1327 Manor of Rugby was granted the right to hold a Court Leet.

-1349 Ralph, Lord Stafford purchased the manor of Rugby and advowson of St Andrew’s.
+1349 Ralph, Lord Stafford, later the 1st Earl of Stafford purchased the manor of Rugby and advowson of St Andrew’s.

 1460 Humphrey Stafford, 1st Duke of Buckingham, died, holding the Manor of Rugby.
 His 2nd son Henry inherited.